Possability has been providing services to Tasmanians with disability for more than 25 years.

 Two new semi-independent residential sites opened – in Hobart in 2009 and Burnie in 2012 – providing an innovative model for combining independence, security, support where needed and community integration.

-Since the introduction of the NDIS in July 2013, we have continued to grow and introduce new services across Tasmania including a partnership with Kingston Uniting Church for supported accommodation at Rowallan Park.
+Since the introduction of the NDIS in July 2013, we have continued to grow and introduce new services across Tasmania including a partnership with Kingston Uniting Church for supported accommodation at Rowallan Park in Southern Tasmania.

 In 2015, we converted from an incorporated association to a company limited by guarantee and following comprehensive research and consultation with clients, families, employees and other stakeholders, the Board determined to change our name from Optia to Possability.
 This new name encapsulates our focus on individuals’ strengths and abilities, and the desire to inspire people to realise their potential.